 a library offers so many benefits, especially to children.
 For those who grew up in homes filled with noisy siblings and distractions from everything from loud music to video games, the library is a place of refuge.
 It is where kids can go for peace, quiet and a place of discovery.
 There they discover subjects, authors and their own love of study and reading.
 They get help from a librarian who guides them in the right direction — just as the house parents and counselors do at Neve Hanna.

 Baking has been the key source of vocational training since the early days of Neve Hanna.
 Our teens are proud to work in the bakery and learn an important craft and the skills of entrepreneurship.
 Our current master baker is a Neve Hanna graduate!
+And now we have a library!
 Our library will not only be a place of learning books, it will be a place of learning about books.
 Under the tutelage of a professional in library science, they’ll learn to care for and catalog books, and what it takes to become librarians themselves.

 Can children whose early years were scarred by poverty or parental abuse or addiction learn to build the kind of interpersonal skills needed to become productive citizens?
 We know they can and will.
 Especially now, when public and school libraries are closed due to the COVID19 lockdown, they will engage in group projects requiring cooperation.
 They will learn behaviors and tactics needed to interact with others effectively, including listening and communication skills.

 dramatic changes take place in Neve Hanna children.
 Through our animal and gardening therapies, we see sullen, angry kids learn to express caring and love for nature, for others and for themselves.
 What will a library inspire them to become?
 Literally, the sky will be the limit.
-The books that will be chosen thanks to your donations — may inspire them to pursue studies in biology, education, medicine, astronomy, and other myriad other subjects, and to continue learning at the universal level.
+The books that will be chosen thanks to your donations — may inspire them to pursue studies in biology, education, medicine, astronomy, and a myriad of other subjects, and to continue learning at the university level.